ignite/apps/_registry/README.md

 ## Best Practices

-- **Keep Information Up-to-Date**: Regularly update your app json file to reflect the latest releases, compatibility changes, and other relevant information.
+- **Keep Information Up-to-Date**: Regularly update your app JSON file to reflect the latest releases, compatibility changes, and other relevant information.
 - **Detailed Descriptions**: Provide clear and concise descriptions of your app's features and functionality.
 - **Engage with the Community**: Participate in discussions, address issues, and provide support to encourage engagement with your app.